react-native-modal/react-native-modal/.github/CONTRIBUTING.md

 - `yarn test`: Run all tests and validations.
 - `yarn lint`: Run `eslint`.
-- `yarn lint:fix`: Run `eslint` and automatically fix issues.
+- `yarn lint --fix`: Run `eslint` and automatically fix issues.
 This is useful for correcting code formatting.

 ## Sending a pull request